slashdd/charm-keystone/README.md

         ssl_key:  include-base64://path-to-base64-encoded-key-data

-NOTE: If your certificate is signed by a Certificate Authority present in the CA Certificate Store in operating systems used in your deployment you do not need to provide the `ssl_ca` configuration option.
+NOTE: If your certificate is signed by a Certificate Authority present in the CA Certificate Store in operating systems used in your deployment, you do not need to provide the `ssl_ca` configuration option.

 Network Space Support